 You have to wonder what all the fools who will converge on D.C. are going to "reason"?
 By the way, if you want to read about the rally, you will need to google to learn more about it—we opted not to link to the site.

 Do you ever find yourself in situations where you overhear conversations and it causes scripture to come to mind?
+Or, you are sitting around thinking about random things and scripture comes to mind.
 No?
-Well then, let's look at a couple of examples and see if anything pops into your mind.
+Well then, let's look at some examples and see if anything pops into your mind.